 Types of Jasmine Tea

-Jasmine tea is made with dried Jasmine flowers and tea leaves.
+This wonderful scented tea is made with dried Jasmine flowers and tea leaves.
 This blend can be made with white, green, or black tea.
 The most common tea used with Jasmine is green tea, as it perfectly complements the subtle flavour and adds freshness.

 - Loose Leaf Jasmine Green Tea: a mixture of green tea leaves and dried Jasmine flowers.
 This tea is perfect for a floral flavour, as it contains actual flower buds.
-Although this type of Jasmine tea can be a little more expensive, it’s worth the investment for the purest and most fragrant aroma.
-Choose Loose Leaf Jasmine Green Tea for the perfect balance of freshness and aroma.

 - Jasmine Silver Needle Tea: made with white tea and jasmine blossoms.
 White tea is the least processed type of tea, noted for its extremely fresh flavour.
-It pairs really well with Jasmine blossoms and is also a great choice for this recipe.
-Go for Jasmine Silver Needle Tea for an extremely light flavour, with little ‘tea’ taste.

 Ingredient round-up

 - Milk: whole milk is recommended for this recipe.
+You can also use plant-based milk like oat milk, almond milk or coconut milk.

 - Brown sugar: regular light brown sugar works best for this recipe.
 You can also use Japanese brown sugar for a lighter caramel flavour.